This page contains Disability Support Services operational policy documents.

 Guideline for verification of supports

-The Revised Guideline for Verification of Supports within Hosted Funding Schemes (DOCX 97 KB) sets out accountability requirements for people who use a Hosted Scheme.
+The Revised guideline for verification of supports within hosted funding schemes external sets out accountability requirements for people who use a hosted scheme.

 - standardised verification requirements for host providers to help them verify that supports have been purchased/engaged